smdogroup/a2d/docs/theory.md

 ### Abstract
 A2D is a library to perform discretizations for general partial differential equations (PDEs) using finite element method.
-In a nutshell, it converts the following PDEIntegrand
+In a nutshell, it converts the following PDE
 $$
 p\left(u(\mathbf{x})\right) = 0
 $$